klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 should also compile with any other MPI library adhering to that version of the standard.
 Compatibility is only at compile time though.
 The binary interface of the MPI libraries is not standardised and differs between implementations.
-The current version of the standard is 4.1, which was launched in November 2023.
+The current version of the standard is 5.0, which was launched in June 2025, which adds a specification for an Application Binary Interface (ABI) which should make it possible to swap one MPI implementation for another one also after compiling the program.
 There are two main public domain implementations, [Open MPI](https://www.open-mpi.org/) and [MPICH](https://www.mpich.org), which has an offspring that one could consider a third implementation,